Sunday, December 8, 2019

 Extras: (Not important so I might do later on)

-The purpose of the adapter plate is to combine the standoff holes for the XBOX 360 and PC case motherboard onto the one plate.
+The purpose of the adapter plate is to combine the standoff holes for the Xbox and PC case motherboard onto the one plate.

-I will create a single 3mm thick final version adapter plate for FAT / Slim Xbox 360 versions.
+I have created a single 3mm thick final version adapter plate.
 I'll call this the master plate from which I will create copies onto 1.5mm thick aluminium plates which will be the ones actually used in the PC cases.

 Process:

-3. Use the XBOX 360 motherboard tray bottoms and PC motherboard as templates to drill the standoff adapter plate holes.
+I used the Xbox motherboard trays and an ATX PC motherboard as templates to drill the standoff adapter plate holes.
 The basic process is as follows:

-1. Clamp the XBOX 360 tray / PC motherboard in place
+1. Clamp the Xbox motherboard tray in place

 2. Use a bench drill-press to mark the holes